 where $Q_\mathrm{EC}$ in given in Eq. (\ref{eq:Q}).
 We follow Bahcall \cite{Bahcall97} in including a very small 0.09 keV correction for the energy lost to electronic re-arrangement, as the electron cloud adjusts to the nuclear charge change.
-For transitions to the ${\textstyle {5 \over 2}^-}$(175 keV) and ${\textstyle {3 \over 2}^-}$(500 keV) excited states in $^{71}$Ge, the nuclear excitation energies would be added to $Q_\mathrm{EC}$. \item ${\cal F}(Z_f,E_e)$ corrects the phase space for the Coulomb distortion of the outgoing electron plane wave.
+For transitions to the ${\textstyle {5 \over 2}^-}$(175 keV) and ${\textstyle {3 \over 2}^-}$(500 keV) excited states in $^{71}$Ge, the nuclear excitation energies would be added to $Q_\mathrm{EC}$. \item {\it Coulomb corrections:} ${\cal F}(Z_f,E_e)$ corrects the phase space for the Coulomb distortion of the outgoing electron plane wave.
 Following \cite{Wilkinson}, \cite{Hayen}, and \cite{Behrens} this correction is decomposed as follows

 with

 $F_0$ is taken from the solution of the Dirac equation for an electron of momentum $p_e$ in a point Coulomb potential generated by a charge $Z_f$, with $Z_f=32$ here.
 This correction is kept finite by its evaluation at the nuclear surface, often taken to be $R_N \, \approx \,1.2 A^{1/3}$ fm and interpreted as the edge of a nucleus of uniform density.
 We fix the $^{71}$Ge r.m.s. charge radius to 4.05 fm, the average of the charge radii for $^{70}$Ge and $^{72}$Ge, as measured in electron scattering \cite{Devries}, then use the relationship for a nucleus of uniform density to determine